github/release-radar/faq.md

 ## What is a major version release?

 Major version releases are usually x.0, ie. 1.0, 2.0 etc. Due to the number of submissions we receive, we usually prioritise x.0 releases.
 However, if you have a x.x release with major (or big) changes we will also consider it.
+Many projects don't follow this version release numbering convention.
+So if you have a major version that isn't x.0, submit it!

 ## If I submit an x.x release, what's considered a 'big' change?